StarPlayrX/XPC123/README.md

 The MachClient can run in either a gui app or command line tool.
 This should also work with Authorization Plugins, but that hans't been officially tested yet and will be considered out of scope for now.

 Outside of Xcode, MachServices need to run as a LaunchDaemon.
-Apple allows MachServices to run in Xcode for testing purposes only.
+Apple allows MachServices to run in Xcode for testing and development purposes only.
 Here is some info on that: https://stackoverflow.com/questions/19881950/xpc-communication-between-service-and-client-app-works-only-when-launched-from-x

 Example LaunchDaemon plist.
 Will include this example Plist in the repo.